ruby/typeprof/doc/doc.md

 ## Abstract values

-As mentioned above, Type Profiler abstracts almost all Ruby values to the type level, with some exceptions like class objects.
+As mentioned above, TypeProf abstracts almost all Ruby values to the type level, with some exceptions like class objects.
-To avoid confusion with normal Ruby values, we use the word "abstract value" to refer the values that Type Profiler handles.
+To avoid confusion with normal Ruby values, we use the word "abstract value" to refer the values that TypeProf handles.

-Type Profiler handles the following abstract values.
+TypeProf handles the following abstract values.

 * Instance of a class
 * Class object